 • Applicants must be third country nationals and prove that they can work remotely;

-• Be employed and have an employment contract registered with an employer in a foreign country; OR
+• Applicants must be employed and have an employment contract registered with an employer in a foreign country; OR

 In addition to the above, the applicant must also:

-• receive a monthly income threshold of €2,700 gross of tax;
+• receive a minimum monthly income of €2,700 gross of tax;

 • have a valid travel document;